manish1442/delta/README.md

 # delta
-delta is an github intial contributor
+delta is an github intial contributor.